peteroupc/peteroupc.github.io/bernsupp.md

 1. If _f_ is 0 everywhere in its domain or 1 everywhere in its domain, return 0 or 1, respectively.
 2. Otherwise, use the algorithm given in Proposition 1 to simulate _g_(_&lambda;_).
 If the algorithm returns 0, return 0.
 By the additional condition in the lemma, 0 will be returned if _&lambda;_ is either 0 or 1.

-    Now, we know that the input coin's probability of heads is neither 0 nor 1.
+    Now, it is known that the input coin's probability of heads is neither 0 nor 1.

     By the conditions in the lemma, both _f_(_&lambda;_)>0 and _g_(_&lambda;_)>0 whenever 0 < _&lambda;_ < 1 and _&lambda;_ is in _f_'s domain.

     Now let _h_(_&lambda;_) = _f_(_&lambda;_)/_g_(_&lambda;_).
 By the conditions in the lemma, _h_ will be positive everywhere in that interval.

 3. Return 1 if _h_ has the following property: _h_(_&lambda;_) = 0 whenever 0 < _&lambda;_ < 1 and _&lambda;_ is in _f_'s domain.
-4. Otherwise, we run a Bernoulli factory algorithm for _h_(_&lambda;_) that uses the input coin (and possibly outside randomness).
+4. Otherwise, the procedure runs a Bernoulli factory algorithm for _h_(_&lambda;_) that uses the input coin (and possibly outside randomness).
 Since _h_ is continuous and polynomially bounded and the input coin's probability of heads is neither 0 nor 1, _h_ is strongly simulable; the von Neumann trick lets the input coin serve as a fair coin, thus doing away with outside randomness in the algorithm.

 Thus, _f_ admits an algorithm that uses nothing but the input coin as a source of randomness, and so is strongly simulable. &#x25a1;